sameem97/Web-App-DevOps-Project/README.md

 ### Deploy

-- To run the docker image on your instance, run this command: `docker run -p 5000:5000 <image_name>` where `-p 5000:5000` is a port mapping between the host machine port 5000 to the container port 5000 as exposed in the Dockerfile and `<image_name>` is the name of the docker image as provided in the build stage.
+- To run the docker image on your instance, you can run the command: `docker run -p 5000:5000 <image_name>` where `-p 5000:5000` is a port mapping between the host machine port 5000 to the container port 5000 as exposed in the Dockerfile and `<image_name>` is the name of the docker image as provided in the build stage.
 Please note, the optional `-d` flag can be added to run the application in detached mode.
 Otherwise `ctrl+c` will stop the container.

 ### Access

-To access the application, go to localhost port 5000: `http://127.0.0.1:5000`.
-Here you will be meet with the following two pages:
+To application can be accessed via localhost port 5000: `http://127.0.0.1:5000`.
+Here you would be met with the following two pages:

 1. **Order List Page:** Navigate to the "Order List" page to view all existing orders.
 Use the pagination controls to navigate between pages.